raynamharris/musicalgenes/README.md

 ## About

-Musical Genes is a Shiny that was developed to communicate gene expression data from pigeons during parental care using music as my medium.
-The user can choose a gene from this pull down menu.
-The default gene is prolactin or PRL.
-In the "musical genes" tab, I display the median value of prolactin as music notes on a scale.
-Click the buttons to listen or download.
-This tool allows us to listen to the peaks and valleys of gene expression while we look at the notes on the scale.
-You can do this for any gene in three tissues and both sexes.
-The dynamic range of the music notes reinforces the patters seen in the data.
-In addition to sonifying data, this tool was designed to as a way to facility peer-review and re-use of this data by other researchers.
-The 2nd and 3rd tabs provide interactive insight into the data-driven and hypothesis-driven research of our research efforts.
+Genes work together in concert to regulate behavior.
+What does this 'transcriptional symphony' sound like?
+Data sonification is the presentation of data as sound.
+Musical Genes is a Shiny app that allows users to interactively visualize and sonify (or plot and play) gene expression to better understand the biology of parental care.
+The user can choose a gene from this pulldown menu and listen to how it changes over time with the R packages `sonify` and `tuneR`.
+We also represent the levels of gene expression as notes on a scale that could be played on an instrument like a piano or guitar.
+Finally, we provide multiple visualizations that provide additional insight into genes that might work in concert to regulate biological processes of biomedical relevance.

 ## Shiny Contest

 ### Authors

 Rayna Harris and Rebecca Calisi

-### Coautors??

- Matthew MacManes, Suzanne Austin, Andrew Lang, Victoria Farrar, April Booth, Tanner Feustel, and Rechelle Viernes, Mauricio Vargas, Owen Marshall.

 ### Username(s)